Samuel Gilbert Scott: Working in England

-Scott traveled to England to continue his diving career.
+Around 1837, Scott traveled to England to continue his diving career.
 He dove 100 ft in Manchester, 167 ft in Liverpool, and jumped from a 140 foot scaffold at the Chain Pier, Brighton.
 On the battleship St. Joseph, moored in Devonport, he jumped from a 200 foot topmast.
 In Cornwall, Scott allegedly jumped from a 240 foot cliff into 8 ft of water; this achievement exceeds the current world record high dive, and is also considered unlikely.

 Performances in England continued in 1838, including a 60 foot leap from the topmast of a barque into the docks at Gloucester in early October, and a promised jump from a 100 foot scaffold into a pond at the Pittville Hotel in Cheltenham.

 Nearly-fatal accident and help from a bystander

 Scott was nearly killed in an accident while performing on an American ship in Deptford.
 He often swung from a rope by his feet and neck before jumping.
 While he was doing so in Deptford, the rope accidentally slipped around his neck and nearly strangled him.
 Scott was saved only by the quick thinking of a sailor who caught his feet and supported him, allowing Scott to loosen the rope.
 Scott's comment to the crowd after this accident was, "The hemp that is to hang me is not grown yet!"